Macklemore’s White Privilege II

 http://genius.com/Macklemore-and-ryan-lewis-white-privilege-ii-lyrics

-Some other notable parts of the song include the second verse, where he thinks about how he has appropriated the rap culture, the part in the third interlude where a woman says, “I have an advantage?
+Some other notable parts of the song include the second verse, where Macklemore thinks about how he has appropriated rap culture, the part in the third interlude where a woman says, “I have an advantage?
 Why?
-Cause I’m white? (laughs) What? (laughs) No,” and the part in the fourth interlude where a man asks white people, “What are you willing to sacrifice to create more just society?”
+Cause I’m white? (laughs) What? (laughs) No,” and the part in the fourth interlude where a man asks, “What are you willing to sacrifice to create a more just society?”

-In a social studies class, this song can be used to initiate a discussion about white privilege, the Black Lives Matter movement, the history of racial discrimination, and the fight for freedom and social justice.
+In a social studies class, this song can be used to initiate a discussion about the Black Lives Matter and civil rights movements, the history of racial discrimination, and the fight for freedom and social justice.

-Group writing activity: Have the students get into small groups to collaborate to write a new verse for “White Privilege II,” and allow them to perform it to the class.
+Group writing activity: Have students get into small groups to collaborate on writing a new verse for “White Privilege II,” and have those who would like to do so perform it in class.

 Discussion Questions